Consistency¶

 Use tuples to create explicit iterables for

-loops.
+forloops.
 In case you are using a comprehension, create a new variable.

 Example: